-Wengen shares the Jungfrau ski area with its neighbouring resort Grindelwald.
+Wengen shares the Jungfrau region with neighbouring resort Grindelwald.
 Vast and varied in its terrain, Jungfrau skiing offers nearly 230km of pristine slopes as well as some outstanding off-piste skiing.
-The full area Jungfrau Top Ski Region pass covers this whole region, which will be sure to provide something for everyone from the testing runs down the Kleine Scheidegg mountain to the nursery slopes around Grindelwald.
+The full area Jungfrau Ski Region pass covers this whole region, which will be sure to provide something for everyone from the testing runs down the Kleine Scheidegg to the nursery slopes around Grindelwald.

 Wengen is famous in ski racing for its intimidating Lauberhorn Men’s Downhill World Cup race which is held every January.
 Experts can try out this challenging descent for themselves, or head to the fearsome Black Rock run which starts at the base of the Eiger and the almost vertical Kanonenrohr in Mürren.
 The runs in the Wengen/Grindelwald sector are mostly blues or gentle reds.
 These are perfect for intermediate skiers and the dramatic mountain scenery that surrounds them is an important additional pleasure.

-The Kleine Scheidegg ski area offers a good selection of dining options, such as the Crewe Junction of the Alps, which has a giant Tipi tent serving barbecue food.
-The Spycher hut is another great novelty dining experience, with an accompanying ice bar from which you can enjoy a refreshing drink in the late afternoon sunshine.
+The Kleine Scheidegg ski area offers a good selection of dining options.
+Restaurant Grindelwaldblick is situated above all the other restaurants at Klein Scheidegg and serves traditional food in skier-appropriate portions.
+The Spycher hut is a great novelty dining experience, with an accompanying ice bar from which you can enjoy a refreshing drink in the late afternoon sunshine.
 Down in the town, most of the restaurants are in Wengen's hotels.
 The Hotel Regina's Chez Meyer offers fine dining with panoramic views of the surrounding valley.

 Après-ski begins on the slopes in Wengen and most people stop off for a beer, a schnapps or an alcoholic coffee on their way home at places such as Mary’s Café and the Schnee Bar outside the Hotel Brunner.
 Pickel Bar is a cosy stop off in the basement of the Hotel Eiger, whilst the hotel bar of the Sunstar has a good ambience and is popular with non-residents.
 The Tanne is a lively cocktail bar appealing to a younger set, while later at night the party continues at Hasenstall bar until 5.00am.